Survey Question Types

 The Custom Source Dropdown allows you to dynamically pull a list of answer options from an external source into Checkbox.
 This allows you to update your Checkbox survey automatically using an API, rather than having to make manual changes each time your options change.

 Multi-Line Free Text

 Use multi-line free text questions to collect comments or free-form answers.
 You can style the text entry as plain text or use richer HTML formatting, and even set minimum and maximum character limits.

 Single-Line Free Text

 Use single-line text questions to collect short, free-text data like a respondent’s name or email.
 Use validation settings to ensure that information like email addresses, phone numbers, zip codes, etc. are in the proper format.
 You can even create your own auto-complete lists to cut down on data entry errors.

-Matrix questions allow you to combine questions of similar format into a single grid, which saves space and also makes answering a large number of questions faster and easier for your respondents.
+Matrix questions allow you to combine questions of similar format into a single grid.
+This saves space, looks neater, and makes answering a large number of questions faster and easier for respondents.
 Checkbox’s matrix items are fully customizable, allowing you to create as many rows and columns as you need.
 Columns can be radio buttons, checkboxes, dropdowns, ratings scales, sliders, open text, and continuous sum.